 CAV

-Formula Normalizations in Verification
+Formula Normalizations in Verification (publisher)

 Simon Guilloud, Mario Bucev, Dragana Milovančević, Viktor Kunčak.